-Euribor is the short form for Euro Interbank Offered Rate which is the daily reference rate as which the panel of European banks borrow and offer to lend unsecured funds to each other.
+Euribor is the short form for Euro Interbank Offered Rate, which is the daily reference rate at which the panel of European banks borrows and offers to lend unsecured funds to each other.
 Euribor is published daily at 11 am Central European Time by the European Money Market institution.

 Europe Interbank Offered Rate is the benchmark rate at which around 20-panel banks land or borrow from each other.
 This panel of banks provides daily quotes on these rates rounded to three decimal figures.
 The lending or borrowing can vary from one week to 12 months.
 Hence Euribor rates also vary from one week to 12 months period.
-Euribor is often structured to maintain the liquidity of banks and to provide them excess cash stability at the time of need.
+Euribor is often structured to maintain banks’ liquidity and provide them excess cash stability at the time of need.

 Euribor Technical Features

-- At 11.00 am Thomson Reuters will do the calculation and process the Euribor rates.
+- At 11.00 am, Thomson Reuters will calculate and process the Euribor rates.
 For the calculation process, Thomson Reuters remove the top and bottom 15% rates and then take the average rates upto three decimal places and update them.

 Example of Euribor

-XYZ bank issues floating rates bonds, which is linked to the Euribor rates.
+XYZ bank issues floating rates bonds linked to the Euribor rates.
 Assume it issues bonds at Euribor rate plus 100 bps points.
-That means if current Euribor rates are 2% then XYZ bond’s rates are at 3%.
-If after 6 months, Euribor rates changes to 3% then XYZ bank’s bond rate will be 4%.
+That means if current Euribor rates are 2%, XYZ bond’s rates are at 3%.
+If, after six months, Euribor rates change to 3%, XYZ bank’s bond rate will be 4%.